Magnificent Melbourne - Morning City Tour

-Travel the eastern suburbs of Melbourne and visit Chadstone - The Fashion Capital the largest and most prestigious shopping centre in Australia.
-With over 500 stores including world class brands along with Australian and international designers all under one roof.
+At no additional charge, add this exciting shopping adventure to the end of your tour.
+Visit Chadstone, the Fashion Capital, the largest and most prestigious shopping centre in Australia, with over 500 stores including world class brands, along with Australian and international designers, all under one roof.

 Yarra River Cruise (+C)